 A20.3 – Procedure for tendering resignation

-Any civil servant wishing to tender his resignation from the Civil Service should do so in writing via his Accounting Officer, addressing the letter to the Secretary of the Public Services Commission.
+Any civil servant wishing to tender their resignation from the Civil Service should do so in writing via their Accounting Officer, addressing the letter to the Secretary of the Public Services Commission.

 The minimum notice period required to be given by a civil servant is detailed above at Regulation A20.1b – Notice periods although all staff are encouraged to give as much notice as possible to facilitate the task of the Commission in recruiting a successor (Refer to A20.2 – Last working day).